2lag/edit/README.md

 functionality :
 - Macro
-- - Record
-- - - notes in key_hook
-- - - figure out how to only get keypress when its pressed down once so it ignores holds
-- - Clear - wipe the vector
 - - Playback - execute keys stored in vector
 - - - need to figure out a method to make playback work at all
-- Exit ( in File )
 - multi-Cursor
 - - TBFD... and FML.
 - test current abilities and implement missing support for alternative pointless encoding formats ( utf-16, utf-32, etc. )